fmhy/edit/docs/privacy.md

 # ► Antivirus / Anti-Malware

-* **Note** - It's best to keep Windows Defenders real-time protection on.
+* **Note** - It's best to keep Windows Defender's real-time protection on.
 You can select ‘Allow on device’ for pirated software detections like patches, or exclude by ‘File‘ in ‘Exclusions’ for false positives when needed + [More Info](https://wispydocs.pages.dev/windows/#antivirus).
 ***

 * ↪️ **[Virtual Machines](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/system-tools#wiki_.25B7_virtual_machines)**